-Mr. Leong will make his fifth appearance in December 2017 conducting EMMY® nominated Marco Panuccio’s O Holy Night ~ An Evening of Holiday Song, having made his professional conducting debut with O Holy Night in 2013.
-He also appears regularly as pianist and conductors on concerts by the Wagner Society of Cincinnati and Music For All Seasons Cincinnati.
+Mr. Leong made his fifth appearance in December 2017 conducting EMMY® nominated Marco Panuccio’s O Holy Night ~ An Evening of Holiday Song, having made his professional conducting debut with O Holy Night in 2013.
+He also appears regularly as pianist and conductor on concerts by the Wagner Society of Cincinnati and Music For All Seasons Cincinnati.

 Artists with whom Mr. Leong has worked include Apo Hsu, Brian Mulligan, Donna Loewy, Elisabeth Pridonoff, Francesca Zambello, Gary Thor Wedow, Jamie Barton, Jay Hunter Morris, James Lowe, Jon O’Conor, Jonathan Eaton, Jose Maria Condemi, Joseph Colaneri, Keith Lockhart, Ken Lam, Leah Crocetto, Marie-France Lefebvre, Mark Gibson, Molly Smith, Nicole Paiement, Thomas Baldner, Thomas Hammons, and William Burden.

 As a strong advocate for new music, in addition to the world premieres of The Long Walk and Wilde Tales, Mr. Leong has performed the music of John Adams, John Corigliano, Jake Heggie, Libby Larsen, William Bolcom, Nico Muhly, Tom Cipullo, and many others.